lovina/azure-docs/articles/active-directory/multi-tenant-organizations/cross-tenant-synchronization-overview.md

 If a user is removed from the scope of sync in a source tenant, will cross-tenant synchronization soft delete them in the target?

 - Yes.
 If a user is removed from the scope of sync in a source tenant, cross-tenant synchronization will soft delete them in the target tenant.
+- However the user will not be able to login in the terget since, there is no longer a trust relationship between the tenants

 If the sync relationship is severed, are external users previously managed by cross-tenant synchronization deleted in the target tenant?